-Lesser Slave Lake (LSL) is the third largest lake in the province, a popular tourist destination and a recognized biologically significant area for bird life.
-The lake is a source of water for agriculture, forestry, and recreation/tourism, domestic and municipal uses.
-It supports major sport, commercial and domestic fisheries.
+With a total surface area of approximately 1,150 km2 Lesser Slave Lake (LSL) is the third largest lake in the province.
+It is a popular tourist destination and a designated Important Bird Area.
+The lake is a source of water for agriculture, domestic and municipal uses, forestry and recreation/tourism.

 The lake is fed by various tributary rivers entering at Buffalo Bay.
-The three largest tributaries are the Driftpile, Swan and Assineau rivers.
+The three largest tributaries are the Driftpile, Swan and Assineau Rivers.
 Many small creeks and intermittent streams also flow into the lake.
 Outflow is on the east end of the lake via the Lesser Slave River, which joins the Athabasca River about 75 km downstream.

 For more information on the science side of things you can look at some of the technical studies that have been completed over the years here.